20 Reasons Why You Should Travel To South Africa. Right now.

 South Africa gave the world its ultimate modern day icon

-To follow in the footsteps of Mandela, I highly recommend a visit to the Nelson Mandela Museum located in the Eastern Cape province for an interactive timeline, map, heritage trail, corresponding photographs, and an all-round informative cultural experience.
+To follow in the footsteps of Tata Mandela, I highly recommend a visit to the Nelson Mandela Museum located in the Eastern Cape province for an interactive timeline, map, heritage trail, corresponding photographs, and an all-round informative cultural experience.

 Once in Cape Town, be sure to catch a ferry to Robben Island.
 This now UNESCO World Heritage Site, was once used for the imprisonment and isolation of political prisoners.
 On a tour led by former inmates, here you catch a glimpse of life behind bars and the arduous conditions these detainees faced.